Intrinsic Resolution of Organic Scintillators: Measurements with the EJ200 plastic scintillator

-An example of the single-electron response (SER) of the Photonis XP5500 photomultiplier tube (from~\cite{XP5500}, Fig. 7, the one taken at +35$^{\circ}$ C) is reproduced in Fig.~\ref{Figure:XP5500}.
+An example of the single-electron response (SER) of the Photonis XP5500 photomultiplier tube is reproduced in Fig.~\ref{Figure:XP5500}.
 The SER spectrum exhibits a pronounced underamplified signal branch and a long tail of high-amplitude events, the latter are likely to be a contribution from multi-electrons response.
 No further experimental details or numerical estimates of SER parameters are provided in~\cite{XP5500}.
 To quantify the observed distribution, we calculated the mean charge $q_1=61.1$ and the relative variance $v_1=0.42$ for the full spectrum.
 The main peak was also fitted with a Gaussian, yielding $q_1^\text{peak}=63.8$ and $v_1^\text{peak}=0.20$.
 The minimal discrepancy between $q_1$ and $q_1^\text{peak}$ in the presence of a strong underamplified component suggests that the measured distribution does not represent a "pure" SER, but rather a response to a low-intensity light source with pedestal subtracted.
-To obtain a more realistic estimate of the parameters, we calculated $q_1=50.0$ from the distribution cut at $\simeq2\cdot q_1=100$.
-The corresponding $c$ value is $c=0.78$ and the light yield is then $LY=3550$, noticeably high compared to $2770\pm150$ p.e./MeV.
-Nevertheless, the new value is close to the value of $LY=4050 \pm 200$ reported for a very similar setup with the same type of PMT~\cite{Nassalsky}.
+To obtain a more realistic estimate of the parameters, we calculated $q_1=50.0$ from the distribution cut above 100, corresponding to $\simeq2\cdot q_1$.
+The corresponding $c$ value is then $c=0.78$ (50/63.8) and the light yield is $LY=3550$, noticeably high compared $2770\pm150$ p.e./MeV.
+Nevertheless, the new value is more close to the value of $LY=4050 \pm 200$ reported for a very similar setup with the same type of PMT~\cite{Nassalsky}.
 The relative variance of the truncated distribution is $v_1=0.31$

-We also reconstructed a reasonable value for the relative variance, $v_1$, differently.
-First, we assumed that the spectrum consists of a peaked feature with a probability $p$, and that the remaining $(1-p)$ fraction do not contribute significantly to the signal, producing values with an average charge $q_\text{U}$ close to 0.
+I also reconstructed a value for the relative variance, $v_1$, differently.
+First, I assumed that the spectrum consists of a peaked feature with a probability $p$, and that the remaining $(1-p)$ fraction do not contribute significantly to the signal, producing values with an average charge $q_\text{U}$ close to 0.
 The assumption is reasonable, as can be seen from Fig.~\ref{Figure:XP5500}.
 The true average value of the single electron spectrum is then:

 where the $q_\text{peak}$ value corresponds to the average of the peak value.
 The variance of the single electron response is:

 where $\sigma_\text{peak}$ and $v_\text{peak}$ are the variance and relative variance, respectively, of the main peak in the single-electron response spectrum.